ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 * Confirm whether the vCenter Server instance that you are upgrading is linked to another vCenter Server instance as primary or secondary in the {{site.data.keyword.vmwaresolutions_short}} console.
 All linked instances must have their Platform Services Controllers (PSCs) upgraded first as part of a particular site upgrade.
 * Confirm the following requirements for vSAN based instances:
   * Ensure that the vSAN Health tool is enabled and reports no critical errors.
 If critical errors are present, contact the IBM Support team with the upgrade support ticket ID.
-  * Ensure that there is space on each node to handle rebuilding redundancy of vSAN objects in case an ESXi host fails to come back up during the upgrade.
+  * Ensure that there is space on each node to handle rebuilding redundancy of vSAN objects in case an VMware ESXi™ host fails to come back up during the upgrade.
 You might need to either reduce disk usage or add an ESXi host before the upgrade.
   * Verify whether the overall vSAN volume usage is above 70%.
 You might need to either reduce disk usage or add an ESXi host before the upgrade.
 * Verify that the PSC and vCenter `root` user ID with its credentials are visible on the console.
 If your vCenter Server instance was initially ordered in V2.5 or later, only the account with `customerroot` access is visible on the console.
 In this case, contact IBM Support for the **root** user ID password for PSC and vCenter Server.
 * Confirm that you have a [My VMware](https://my.vmware.com){:external} user ID for which to download the required binary files to upgrade.
 If you don't, contact IBM Support with the upgrade support ticket ID.